seppeljordan/nix-prefetch-github/docs/README.rst

      --quiet, -q           Print less information about the programs execution.
      --nix                 Output the results as valid nix code.
+     --json                Output the results in the JSON format --meta                Output the results in JSON format where the arguments to fetchFromGitHub are located under the src key of the resulting json dictionary and meta information about the prefetched repository is located under the meta key of the output.
-     --json                Output the results in the JSON format --version             show program's version number and exit --rev REV
+     --version             show program's version number and exit --rev REV